MFR6340/theenglishextension.org/young-world-1/unit-4: Throughout the Year.md

 *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*
 **This unit covers seasons, weather, and appropriate clothing.
 Here are some suggestions for native English speakers to delve deeper into this theme:**

-## Snowflake Bentley, by Jacqueline Briggs Martin
+### Snowflake Bentley, by Jacqueline Briggs Martin
 Caldecott Medal Winner

 <img src="https://imgur.com/CCxAtjQ.png" width="25%" />

-The fascinating story of Wilson Bentley who patiently persevered to find a way to photograph snowflakes ultimately showing their beauty and uniqueness.
+The fascinating story of Wilson Bentley who patiently persevered to find a way to photograph snowflakes and to ultimately show their beauty and uniqueness.
 (Lexile 830L)

 <a href="https://www.bookdepository.com/Snowflake-Bentley-Jacqueline-Briggs-Martin/9780547248295?ref=grid-view&qid=1656000835734&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1008254739" rel="nofollow">Buy on Orell Füssli</a>

-## The Long Winter, by Laura Ingalls Wilder
+### The Long Winter, by Laura Ingalls Wilder
 Newbery Honor Award

 <img src="https://imgur.com/.png" width="25%" />